AYURVEDA MASSAGE | KALARI MASSAGE

 The translation of Podi is ‘powder’ and so this is literally called a powder bundle.
 This bundle makes use of medicinal herbs commonly found in the garden of a Kalari master.
 The herbs are harvested and dried over a period of weeks.
 The dried herbs are crushed by hand and made into a bundle in the same way as the leaf and navara bundles.

-In the same way as the other two, the podi bundle is used after a regular Kalari massage.
+In the same way as the other two, the podi bundle is used after a regular Kalari, or Ayurveda, massage.
 It is heated in medicinal oil prior to application.

 The podi bundle is, by far, the longest lasting and most economical bundle of the three.
 Because its contents are thoroughly dried before it is assembled, it keeps its ability to retain medicinal oil for up to six months after its creation.
 Due to it requiring less effort than the other two it is used much more commonly, however its use is occasionally restricted by the availability of its ingredients.